XTMay/LLM_AI_Agent/README.md

-Here’s a full README.md template for your LLM & AI Agent course GitHub repository:

 # LLM & AI Agent Development Course

 Welcome to the **LLM & AI Agent Development Course**, designed for software engineers, data scientists, and AI enthusiasts who want to **transition into AI, LLM, and autonomous agent development**.